legumeinfo/web-components/specs/gene-search/README.md

 ## Implementation notes

 - the query will be a GraphQL query run by a web component, which in turn runs an InterMine path query against LegumeMine.
+- linkouts are provided by another GraphQL query.
-- the linkouts are not specified here -- those are the purview of the Linkout Service specification, which also specifies how they are implemented on web components like this.
+- the linkouts UI is not specified here -- those are the purview of the linkout element and the linkout service.